-You can examine the behavior of various objects under UV light.
-In a darkened space, try shining the light on white paper, white clothing, reflective panels on backpacks and bicycle clothing, and highlighters.
+You can examine the behavior of various objects and materials under UV light.
+In a darkened space, try shining the light on white paper, white clothing, reflective panels on backpacks and bicycle clothing, colored markers, and paper money.

 The UV flashlight emits some bluish visible light and a lot of ultraviolet light which is invisible to our eyes.
 This is also sometimes called black light.
-Many everyday things, such as white clothing, reflective strips, and neon ink on paper, shine brightly in the darkness when they are irradiated with UV light.
+Many everyday things, such as white clothing, reflective strips, and colored ink on paper, shine brightly in the darkness when they are irradiated with UV light.